AP-B-AI-ML-Ops/project-bazaaer/README.md

 # Dataset

-The dataset consists of images from 5 different dog breeds.
-The training and validation data will be obtained through the Kaggle API.
-The API's functionality to download only metadata will be utilized to check for updates in the dataset, ensuring that the most current data is used.
+I will use a dataset containing images of 5 different dog breeds for image classifiaction.
+I will get the training and validation data trough kaggle API.
+I plan to download and check for updates uning the Kaggle API.
+The API allows you to only dowload the metadata.
+That way, I can easily check for updates in the dataset.

 # Project Explanation